-- Mobile phones must not be used anywhere in the academy or grounds with the exception of the dinner hall at lunch time where appropriate use is permitted. - If a mobile phone is seen or used in the academy and not authorised by a member of staff it will always be confiscated and held securely as outlined in the Academy consequences - The Behaviour Policy identifies an escalating level of sanctions for those pupils who do not comply with the rules and these will be applied to the unauthorised use of mobile phones.
+- Mobile phones must not be used anywhere in the academy or grounds with the exception of pupils who are permitted to do so under the supervision of a teacher as part of a learning activity. - If a mobile phone is seen or used in the academy and not authorised by a member of staff it will always be confiscated and held securely as outlined in the Academy consequences. - Visible ear phones, leads or ear buds are evidence of a phone in use and this will also lead to confiscation. - Where a phone or electrical equipment is confiscated, it will be held securely until a parent or carer can collect the device/s

-5 Routines and Expectations
+8 Routines and Expectations

-Appendix 3: Behaviour for Learning System
+Appendix 4: Behaviour for Learning System

-3a Behaviour for Learning Procedure (Primary)
+4a Behaviour for Learning Procedure (Primary)

-3b Behaviour for Learning Procedure (Secondary)
+4b Behaviour for Learning Procedure (Secondary)

-6 Reward System
+9 Reward System

-- 6.1 The reward systems in the academy is 'excellence points' and are based on a credit points system and students work towards bronze, silver and gold awards.
-All staff use these rewards. - 6.2 Primary children earn 'lego heads' for their excellence points - 6.3 Rewards and penalties will be reviewed annually within the academy in consultation with children and young people.
+- 9.1 The reward systems in the academy is 'excellence points' and are based on a credit points system and pupils work towards bronze, silver and gold awards.
+All staff use these rewards. - 9.2 Primary children earn 'lego heads' for their excellence points - 9.3 Rewards and penalties will be reviewed annually within the academy in consultation with children and young people.

+10 Sanctions

-7 Sanctions
+Appendix 5a: Primary Sanctions

-Appendix 4a: Primary Sanctions Appendix 4b: Secondary Behaviour for Learning in the Classroom Appendix 4c: Secondary Behaviour for Learning in the Corridor Appendix 5: Behaviour Contract
+Appendix 5b: Secondary Classroom Learning Expecatations

+Appendix 5c: Secondary Corridor Expectations

+Appendix 6: Behaviour Contract